A Complete Guide to Resume Screening: Definition, Checklist, Tools

 It’s almost the same thing isn't it, be it virtual or in real…

-Automated resume screening help eliminate human biases and prejudices that the recruiter might harbor on an application.
-However, with an automated system there is no way to measure the intangible qualities like the level and quality of writing or design in the resume.
-And for this, you have skill assessments and talent assessment tools that help you test the candidates skills and knowledge about a particular subject.
+Automated resume screening helps eliminate human biases and prejudices that the recruiter might harbor on an application.
+However, with an automated system, there is no way to measure the intangible qualities like the level and quality of writing or design in the resume.
+For this, you have skill assessments and talent assessment tools that help you test the candidate's skills and knowledge about a particular subject.
 Here you check the difference between manual and automated resume screening.

 Aspect | Automatic Resume Screening | Manual Resume Screening |